Miguel88Alzate/git-hosting/README.md

 ## 1. Moving Phase Screen (MegaScreen Simulation)

-**Description:** Simulated phase distortions of a telescope aperture caused by atmospheric turbulence, generated with the **MegaScreen** library.
+**Description:** Simulated phase distortions seen in a telescope aperture caused by atmospheric turbulence, generated with the **MegaScreen** library.
 The animation shows the evolution of a 2D phase screen under the frozen-flow hypothesis, where wind carries a static turbulence pattern across the aperture.

 ![Moving Phase Screen](https://raw.githubusercontent.com/Miguel88Alzate/git-hosting/main/phase_evolution_r0_3cm.gif)